 From the response Beth had to the post, it is evident that thousands of people resonate with this idea, myself included.

-Nic and I were reflecting on this quote because we both respond in quite similar ways during tough times.
+I was reflecting on this quote with a friend because we both respond in quite similar ways during tough times.
 We chatted about why we think it might be hard for introverts to ask for assistance sometimes, even when we need it.
 And even when we know we need it, why our default position might be to turn inwards.